How I Made My WordPress Site 1311% Faster with Cloudways and WPMU DEV Plugins

 3. FTPS and SFTP: Secure and Ready

-Even if you don’t install an SSL certificate, you still have access to file transfer protocol secure (SFTP) and SSH file transfer protocol (SFTP).
+Even if you don’t install an SSL certificate, you still have access to file transfer protocol secure (FTPS) and SSH file transfer protocol (SFTP).
 This means your connection while transferring files to and from your site is encrypted for optimal security.

 I can’t speak for all hosting companies, but this typically isn’t an option unless you decide to install an SSL certificate on your own.